“A woman, without her man, is nothing.”

 In the context of AI chatbots, neural networks are used to analyse the text from the person and understand its meaning.
 This analysis is done using techniques like tokenisation, parsing, and part-of-speech tagging, which are all part of Natural Language Processing.

-The science of neural linguistics is not just intellectual, it is also practical.
+The science of neuro linguistics is not just intellectual, it is also practical.
 Neural networks can be used to interpret language, making them powerful tools for Natural Language Understanding and conversational AI.

 To keep building a bot’s language skill, you carry out A/B testing.
 Also, every time a conversation between a bot and a person fails, it is seen as a learning opportunity as the information is fed back into the system and the next time such a situation arises, the chatbot will know how to answer.